diwenne/reel_generator/LLM_INSTRUCTIONS.md

 This guide is designed for LLMs to understand how to run the reel generation pipeline effectively.

-NOTE: DONT EASILY CHANGE content/prompts.py, instead TUNE THE TERMINAL DESCRIPTIVE PARAMETER
+**IMPORTANT**: Don't easily change `content/prompts.py`.
+Instead, TUNE THE TERMINAL `--description` PARAMETER to control the animation.

 ## 🚀 Environment Setup